benapetr/lcs/docs/manual.md

 ## Foreground / debugging

-Running `lcsd` without `--daemonize` keeps the process in the foreground and writes logs to stdout:
+Running `lcsd` without `--daemonize` keeps the process in the foreground and writes logs to stderr:

 ```
 lcsd --config /etc/lcs/lcs.conf